Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Subsumed will: -25% empire sprawl from -20%
- * Divided attention: +15% administrative capacity from 10%
  * Strength of Legions: +30% to army health/damage -30% to army cost/upkeep from 20% army damage and 20% upkeep

 ## Robot Civics